fournifl/Tide/README.md

 ## Installation
-Install pyfes library in a conda environment
+Install pyfes library in a conda environment, and the few libraries specified in requirements file.

 ```
 conda install -c fbriol fes